ray-project/ray/doc/source/ray-core/fault_tolerance/gcs.rst

     If you are using Kubernetes but not :ref:`KubeRay <kuberay-index>`, please refer to :ref:`this doc <deploy-a-static-ray-cluster-without-kuberay>`.

-Once GCS is backed by Redis, when it restarts, it'll recover the state by reading from Redis.
+Once the GCS is backed by Redis, when it restarts, it'll recover the state by reading from Redis.
 When the GCS is recovering from its failed state, the raylet will try to reconnect to the GCS.
 If the raylet fails to reconnect to the GCS for more than 60 seconds,